schnatterer/colander/README.md

       --help
         (optional) Show this message
         Default: false
+      --remove-description
+        Remove calender component when description contains expression
+        Default: []
       --remove-duplicate-events
         Remove event when summary, description, start date or end date are the same in another event
         Default: false
       --remove-empty-events
-        Remove events when summary and description are empty times
+        Remove events when summary and description are empty
         Default: false
       --remove-summary
         Remove calender component when summary contains expression